 As a translator, you will be responsible for converting thoughts, intent and words into a different language.
 It is a job you do mostly behind the scene and is very lucrative.
 For instance, some of the best literature pieces you have read are actually translated from the original language.

-2. Career as an Interpreter
+2. A Career as an Interpreter

 On the other hand, working as an interpreter means acting as the “bridge” between two different languages.
 Assuming two ambassadors or two managers comes together with the intent to sign some bilateral agreement; since they don’t know each other language, they cannot sign any contract.
 This is where you come in — to bridge their languages before they can reach an agreement.

-Interpreters are found mostly in public events like International conference, sports arenas, company meetings, media houses, tourist centers and organizations, and more; where people may not understand the speaker’s language.
+Interpreters are found mostly in public events like International conference, sports arenas, company meetings, media houses, tourist centres and organizations, and more; where people may not understand the speaker’s language.
 The career scope in language interpreter is huge and growing northward.

 3. International sales marketing

 International sales positions are always open for multilingual job seekers in sectors that produce goods.
-The reason why this is a dream job is that acting as an international sales marketer for B2B dealings is often challenging, and a majority of the companies / businesses involved knows exactly how cumbersome the negotiating process can be; hence they are always willing to pay big.
+The reason why this is a dream job is that acting as an international sales marketer for B2B dealings is often challenging, and a majority of the companies/businesses involved knows exactly how cumbersome the negotiating process can be; hence they are always willing to pay big.
 With your language skills, you can become a strong sales person negotiating deals between cross-border businesses.

 4. College lecturer / faculty